allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 First, we can forget about unit tests and integration tests.
 Lets say that there are just tests.
 And it makes a big difference because you think more about what functionality you want to test instead of how to test it or mock dependencies.
 And there is one more thing, if you mock your own classes then it is probably ok.
 But you should avoid mocking things that you do not own, it may cause problems.
+You may find bugs on production environment because you assume that piece of code works the way you want it to work.
+Since it is a mock, you can not be sure.
+More, if you decide to update version of some external library which you mocked in test.
+What happens next?
+Test works just fine, since library is mocked, but when you release it, program crashes.
+Conclusion?
+Useless test because it did not show the bug that should be shown.

 Take a look at some example.
 Rest client is my favourite but case with repository is good too.
 In the code, that is tested below, we try to fetch some additional data from external service by using rest client.
 Do not focus on the